Azure/app-service-linux-docs/Runtime_Support/dot_net_core.md

 [Application Insights](https://azure.microsoft.com/services/monitor) is currently not supported for .NET 5 apps, we are working with the Application Insights team to resolve this.

 Visual Studio and Visual Studio for Mac will not support creating new .NET 5 Apps on App Service through the IDE at launch.
 As a workaround .NET 5 Apps can be created from the Azure Portal or Azure CLI.
-Publishing content to a .NET 5 works as expected.
-There is schedule update  that will remove this limitation.
+Publishing content to a .NET 5 app works as expected.
+There is a schedule update  that will remove this limitation.

 ## Support Timeline